In a separate blog post, we explain what plugins are and how you can use plugins to increase your site’s capabilities.

 Locate the plugin that you want to update and click on the update now link …

-How To Update Several WP Plugins Simultaneously
+How To Update Many Plugins

-In the Bulk Actions drop-down menu at the top of the page, select Update …
+In the Bulk Actions drop down menu at the top of the page, select Update …

 And then click Apply …

-The plugins you have selected will begin to update automatically …
+Your selected plugins will begin the update process …

 All plugins are now up-to-date!